Who are the Institutional Holders in Ampio Pharmaceuticals Inc. (AMPE)?

 Ampio Pharmaceuticals Inc. (AMPE): Who are the competitors?

-The company’s main competitors (and peers) include Aerie Pharmaceuticals Inc. (AERI) that is trading 55.85% up over the past 12 months.
-Flexion Therapeutics Inc. (FLXN) is 16.65% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Aerie Pharmaceuticals Inc. (AERI) that is trading 43.33% up over the past 12 months and Johnson & Johnson (JNJ) that is 17.70% higher over the same period.
+Flexion Therapeutics Inc. (FLXN) is 54.31% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -8.9% from the last report on Jan 28, 2021 to stand at a total of 22.89 million short shares sold with a short interest ratio of 4.56.